Haazem/Data-Analysis-Projects/Power BI/Case Study: Analyzing Job Market Data in Power BI/README.md

 ***This case study is about a real-world job posting dataset to uncover insights for a fictional recruitment company called DataSearch.***

-## Steps i did in this Dashboard :
+## Steps to achieve this Dashboard :

 ***Data Check.***